Changissnz/selfinterest/README.md

 Here is a situation on gender roles and questions on the male.
 There is a man and a woman.
-The woman, in her belief that it is the man's responsibility to approach and connect with her, in other words, of the orthodoxy of the feminine passivity and masculine aggression, is not forward in her desire for him.
+The woman, in her belief that it is the man's responsibility to approach and connect with her, in other words, of the orthodoxy of feminine passivity and masculine aggression, is not forward in her desire for him.
 She believes it is his responsibility, while she is supposed to take a role natural according to her mannerism, like a statue representative of heavenly